Al Woodall

-Frank Alley Woodall (born December 7, 1945) is a retired American football player.
-He played college football at Duke where he was an All-American.
+Frank Alley Woodall (born December 7, 1945) is an American former professional football player who was a quarterback for the New York Jets in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Duke Blue Devils, earning All-American honors.
 He played several seasons with the Jets in the AFL and NFL.
 He started several games in 1970, 1971, and 1973, subbing for an injured Joe Namath.
 Woodall retired after spending the 1975 season on injured reserve with torn knee ligaments.

 College career

-Al Woodall was recruited by Duke University out of Erwin High School in North Carolina.
+Al Woodall was recruited by Duke University out of Erwin High School in Erwin, North Carolina.
 In 1966, he took over as starting quarterback for the Duke Blue Devils, replacing Todd Orvald, who had struggled.
 That season, Woodall completed 39 passes, which was the ninth most in the ACC.
 The next season, with Orvald graduated and Woodall the most experienced signal caller on the roster, he was penciled in as the starter.
-However, the football team, under head coach Tom Harp, struggled to a 4-6 record.
+However, the football team, under head coach Tom Harp, struggled to a 4–6 record.
 Woodall, however, had a strong season stats wise.
 His 79 pass completions was good enough for second in the ACC, finishing behind Clemson's Jimmy Addison, who had 82.
 Woodall finished sixth in pass attempts with 150, but led the conference in pass completion percentage with 52.7, passing yards per attempt with 6.8 yards per attempt, and passing yards with 1,019.